01772 743531

 • 50% could perform safe self-rescue in different water-based situations.

-This will be a focus area for 2022-23.
-We will be changing our swimming rota.
-Year 3/4 children will swim in Autumn term to build confidence from an early age, then Y5/6 will swim in Spring.
-Summer term will used for focus children in need of a intensified boost.
+This became a focus area for 2022-23.
+We changed our swimming rota.
+Year 3/4 children swam in Autumn term to build confidence from an early age, then Y5/6 swam in Spring.
+Summer term was used for focus children in need of an intensified boost.

 Bikeability, Scootsafe & Tots on Tyres